jfrog/jfrog-cli-plugins/rt-cleanup/README.md

     - Flags:
         - server-id: The Artifactory server ID configured using the config command.
         - time-unit: The time unit of the no-dl time. year, month and day are the allowed values. **[Default: month]**
-        - no-dl: Artifacts that have not been downloaded or modified for at least no-dl will be deleted.. **[Default: 1]**
+        - no-dl: Artifacts that have not been downloaded or modified for at least no-dl will be deleted. **[Default: 1]**
     - Examples:
     ```
     $ jf rt-cleanup clean example-repo-local --time-unit=day --no-dl=3